What’s your post-65 KiwiSaver plan?

 To withdraw, or not to withdraw?

 If that’s the question, it helps to consider all options here.
-Firstly, it’s important to note that you can usually start withdrawing from your KiwiSaver once you turn 65 – but you don’t have to.
+Firstly, it’s important to note that you can usually start withdrawing from your KiwiSaver savings once you turn 65 – but you don’t have to.

 Some people over 65 opt to stay in KiwiSaver, using it as a tool to manage their wealth.
 Although you won’t receive any annual government contributions, you can continue to save by making voluntary contributions.
 And being invested, your money is likely to keep growing over time.
 Also, you can stop making contributions anytime after you turn 65.